Kharacternyk/dotcommon/README.rst

 dotcommon is a crawler that is built to answer questions *What are the most popular Bash aliases?*,
 *What are the most popular Vundle plugins for Vim?*, etc.
-It crawls GitHub repos that match topic ``dotfiles`` and counts such things.
+It crawls the most starred GitHub repos that match topic ``dotfiles`` and counts such things.

 .. contents:: Navigation: